 By “nutritional therapy” I mean using additional, man-made, supplemental sources of vitamins, minerals, and other substances essential to bodily functioning to fix health problems.
-A more accurate term is orthomolecular therapy or medicine, but I didn’t come across that until recently.
+A more accurate term is orthomolecular therapy or medicine.

 I have altered my diet radically and frequently over the years — to avoid gluten, dairy, goitrogens, and histamine, among other things — and although it helped a great deal, it did not completely resolve my problems.